 That makes price sensitive customers and those mathematically-challenged people calculate final cost easily (ie order 10 items and make it $13).

 While I won’t say all the items I had were extraordinary (for example the Custard Pao fillings were clumpy rather than smooth), they were decent items for its price.
-Better than say, the average food court items that could be more expensive and generic-tasting.
+Better than say, the average food court items that can be more expensive and generic-tasting.

 I would recommend going for the Big Pao at $1.30 each, filled with juicy meaty fillings and a slice of hard-boiled egg.

 Tel: +65 8328 3369